GUNS GANGS &K9's

 What's the purpose of a dog demonstration?

-Its fun, informative and a great way to spread
+Its exciting, informative and a unique way to spread

-a positive message.
+a life altering message based on biblical truths.
 By drawing on parallels and similarities between youth and

 dogs, the message really hits home!